Common Interface: Certification

-CI+ Host and CAM testing and certification is carried out by Eurofins Digital Testing (formerly Digital TV Labs) in the UK, Hong Kong, Belgium and Poland.
+CI+ Host and CAM test tool development, testing and certification is carried out by Resillion (formerly Eurofins Digital Testing, formerly Digital TV Labs) in the UK (Bristol) and China (Shenzen).

 How it works

 Content protection

-By making use of certificates issued by a trusted certification authority, a secure authenticated channel (SAC) is formed between a CI+ CAM and television receiver (Host).
-This SAC is used to generate a shared key, unique per a CAM-Host pair, which protects from unauthorized copying the content marked in the associated URI (Usage Rules Info) as a content which needs to be re-encrypted on its way from CAM to Host after removal the original CA or DRM scrambling (in the original CI standard, decrypted content could be sent over the PCMCIA interface only in unscrambled form).
+By making use of certificates issued by a trusted certification authority, a secure authenticated channel (SAC) is formed between a CI+ CAM and television receiver (host).
+This SAC is used to generate a shared key, unique per a CAM-host pair, which protects from unauthorized copying the content marked in the associated URI (Usage Rules Info) as a content which needs to be re-encrypted on its way from CAM to host after removal the original CA or DRM scrambling (in the original CI standard, decrypted content could be sent over the PCMCIA interface only in unscrambled form).

 Revocation

-CI+ standard allows revocation of compromised CI+ Hosts.
+CI+ standard allows revocation of compromised CI+ hosts.
 This is done by broadcasting a Service Operator Certificate Revocation List (SOCRL) in a DSM-CC data carousel.
-If CAM detects that its Host's ID, model or brand is listed in SOCRL (and isn't listed in optional SOCWL - Service Operator Certificate White List), the CAM must refuse descrambling the content marked in CI+ URI as protected.
+If CAM detects that its host's ID, model or brand is listed in SOCRL (and is not listed in optional SOCWL – Service Operator Certificate White List), the CAM must refuse descrambling the content marked in CI+ URI as protected.
 A SOCRL is created and signed by the CI+ Root-of-Trust on request of a Service Operator.
 To prevent replay of out-of-dated SOCRL and SOCWL, they must be broadcast in combination with RSD (Revocation Signaling Data) table which specifies the last versions of SOCRL and SOCWL and their location in the DSM-CC data carousel.
 The RSD also must be signed.

 Enhanced MMI

-A CI+ 1.3 compliant Host device must implement MHEG-5 interactive TV engine to manage navigation of the user within an interactive TV application, using its device remote control.
+A CI+ 1.3 compliant host device must implement MHEG-5 interactive TV engine to manage navigation of the user within an interactive TV application, using its device remote control.
 Support of MHP or HbbTV interactive TV engines are also optional.
-CI+ 1.4 Hosts may optionally support the MHEG-5 interactive TV engine.
+CI+ 1.4 hosts may optionally support the MHEG-5 interactive TV engine.